 Layla has experience handling complex and high value commercial disputes, with particular expertise in insurance and banking disputes.
 She has also advised on cross-border cases involving allegations of conspiracy and fraud.

 After graduating from Nottingham University with a degree in Law, Layla worked at the International Chamber of Commerce in Paris.
 In 2014, Layla commenced her training contract at Addleshaw Goddard LLP, during which she spent six months working in their Dubai office.
 Layla joined Enyo Law in October 2018.
+She is a Solicitor Advocate.

 Reported cases include